zenineasa/MasterThesis/README.md

-# Application of deep learning and reinforcement learning to boundary control problems
+# Application of Deep and Reinforcement to Boundary Control Problems

 Zenin Easa Panthakkalakath, Juraj Kardoš and Olaf Schenk